What is ventricular fibrillation?

 If you have had V-fib, or are at high risk for it, follow your healthcare provider's

-recommendations for taking medicine to control arrhythmia.
-It's also helpful to discuss
+recommendations for taking medicine to control the arrhythmia.
+It's also helpful to

-other more invasive options, such as an implantable defibrillator, or surgery, to
+discuss other more invasive options, such as an ICD, or surgery, to prevent V-fib.

-prevent V-fib.
-Educate your friends and family about how to respond if you collapse
+Teach your friends and family about how to respond if you collapse and stop breathing.

 When should I call my healthcare provider?

-It is extremely important to make sure that people around you know what to do in an
+It is very important to make sure that people around you know what to do in an emergency.

-emergency.
-Someone should call 911 immediately if you experience any of the following
+Someone should call 911 right away if you have any of the following symptoms of V-fib:

 Key points about ventricular fibrillation